Improving NLO QCD event generators with high-energy EW corrections: Numerical results

-in other words, EW and QCD corrections combined in the multiplicative approach.
 An exception is the case of $m(t \bar t)$ in Fig.~\ref{fig:ttH-mtt}, where we observe the opposite trend: EWSL are not flat and $\NLOQCDEWSLPS$ and $\bestpred$ predictions are different.
-We verified that indeed the QCD $K$-factor increases at large values of $m(t \bar t)$.\footnote{Although they are not explicitly reported in the paper, we have calculated the QCD $K$-factor for any distribution appearing in this work and checked that the approximation in Eq~\eqref{eq:mult} is in general correct.} Similarly to what has been observed and discussed in Refs.~\cite{Czakon:2017wor, Gutschow:2018tuk, Czakon:2019bcq} for the case of $t \bar t$ production in a similar context, one can notice that the scale uncertainty band is smaller in the case of $\bestpred$ predictions than in the case of $\NLOQCDEWSLPS$.
+We verified that indeed the QCD $K$-factor increases at large values of $m(t \bar t)$.
+Similarly to what has been observed and discussed in Refs.~\cite{Czakon:2017wor, Gutschow:2018tuk, Czakon:2019bcq} for the case of $t \bar t$ production in a similar context, one can notice that the scale uncertainty band is smaller in the case of $\bestpred$ predictions than in the case of $\NLOQCDEWSLPS$.
 This is not a surprise since in the former setup the EWSL multiply NLO QCD corrections, while in the latter one they multiply only the $\LOQCD$ component, which has a LO dependence on the factorisation and renormalisation scales.
 This improvement is clearly not present in the $p_T(j_1)$ distribution (Fig.~\ref{fig:ttH-ptj1}), since this distribution is not even present at $\LOQCD$ at fixed order.
 On the other hand, it is interesting to notice that for large values of $p_T(j_1)$, where $\NLOQCDPS$ is dominated by hard matrix-element contributions and not PS effects, $\NLOQCDEWSLPS$ converges to exactly $\NLOQCDPS$ at variance with $\bestpred$, which includes EWSL corrections also to the first real emission from hard matrix-element.

 If the cuts \eqref{eq:cuts} are applied, we can clearly see that the impact of the EWSL increases and similarly the discrepancy between the $\NLOQCDEWSLPS$ and $\bestpred$ predictions increases.
 In the case of $p_T(j_1)$ distribution (Fig.~\ref{fig:ttH-ptj1}) we see a flat contribution and a change at very large values for $p_T(j_1)$, where the simulation starts to be dominated by hard matrix-element contributions.
 One should notice, in particular for this distribution but also for all the remaining ones, that the $\bestpred$ is completely insensitive to the value of $c_{\clH\TO\clS}$ if varied by a factor of two up and down w.r.t.~the reference value $c_{\clH\TO\clS}=1$.